zspecza/common-tags/readme.md

 #### List of Built-in Transformers

-Since `common-tags` is built on the foundation of this TemplateTag class, it comes with its own set of built-in transformers:
+Since `common-tags` is built on the foundation of this createTag function, it comes with its own set of built-in transformers:

 ##### `trimResultTransformer([side])`